jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm.md

 EXPORT_SINGLE_STATE("MyState", mc_control::fsm::MyState);
 ```

-In all functions where a `Controller` instance is passed it is an `mc_control::fsm::Controller` instance.
+In all functions where a `Controller` instance is passed it is an {% doxygen mc_control::fsm::Controller %} instance.

 ### `void configure(mc_rtc::Configuration &)`